 WORKER’S COMPENSATION AND RELATED LAWS — INDUSTRIAL COMMISSION

 72-451.
-Psychological accidents and injuries. [effective until july 1, 2023] (1) Psychological injuries, disorders or conditions shall not be compensated under this title, unless the following conditions are met:
+Psychological accidents and injuries.
+(1) Psychological injuries, disorders or conditions shall not be compensated under this title, unless the following conditions are met:

 (i) It results in resultant physical injury as long as the psychological mishap or event meets the other criteria of this section;